George Burrell (rugby union)

 George "Dod" Burrell (21 January 1921 – 28 July 2001) was a Scotland international rugby union player.
 He later became an international referee and president of the Scottish Rugby Union.

-Rugby Union career
+Rugby union career

 Amateur career

 He played club rugby for Gala.

-During the war he played for the 6th Battalion of the King's Own Scottish Borderers, his army side.
+During the Second World War he played for the 6th Battalion of the King's Own Scottish Borderers, his army side.
 He captained the squad and they won the British Army championship title.

 Provincial career

 He played for South of Scotland District.

 International career

-Burrell was capped four times as a fullback for Scotland between 1950 and 1951.
+Burrell was capped four times as a full-back for Scotland between 1950 and 1951.

 Referee career

 On retiring from playing he took up refereeing and refereed two international matches – one each in the 1958 Five Nations Championship and 1959 Five Nations Championship.

 Administrative career

-He was assistant manager of the 1970 Scotland tour to Australia and took over as manager when Hector Monro had to return to Britain to fight a General Election.
+He was assistant manager of the 1970 Scotland tour to Australia and took over as manager when Hector Monro had to return to Britain to fight a general election.

 Burrell also managed the 1975 Scotland rugby union tour of New Zealand and the 1977 British Lions tour to New Zealand.

 Burrell joined the SRU committee and served from 1968 to 1986.

 He was President of the Scottish Rugby Union in 1985–86.